 SCREEN: Acquisition is being started and the fluorescence shutter is being switched on.

 SCREEN: The calculated voltage magnitude is being typed into the control panel and the RBC is being aspirated.
+HSPC-Control-Panel.mp4 00:14 – 00:34

 Hold the pressure for a pre-set period then release it [1].
 Similarly repeat the experiment with the next RBC [2].

-SCREEN: Pressure is being held then released.
+SCREEN: Pressure is being held then released. fMPA-Experimental-Process.mp4 16:00 – 16:20

-SCREEN: Pressure is being applied on another RBC.
+SCREEN: Pressure is being applied on another RBC. fMPA-Experimental-Process.mp4 21:45 – 22:15

 Analysis of Fluorescence Intensity